-As at 31 December 2020, the interests of the Directors and chief executives and their associates of the Company in the shares, underlying shares and debentures of the Company and its associated corporations (within the meaning of Part XV of the Securities and Futures Ordinance (Chapter 571 of the Laws of Hong Kong) (the "SFO")), which were required to be notified to the Company and the Stock Exchange under Divisions 7 and 8 of Part XV of the SFO (including any interests or short positions which they are taken or deemed to have under such provisions of the SFO) or as recorded in the register of the Company required to be kept under Section 352 of the SFO, or which were required to be notified to the Company and the Stock Exchange pursuant to Rules 5.46 to 5.67 of the GEM Listing Rules, were as follows:
+As at 31 December 2022, the interests and short positions of the Directors and chief executive of the Company in the shares, underlying shares and debentures of the Company or any of its associated corporation (within the meaning of Part XV of the Securities and Futures Ordinance (Chapter 571 of the Laws of Hong Kong) (the "SFO")), which were required to be notified to the Company and the Stock Exchange under Divisions 7 and 8 of Part XV of the SFO (including any interests or short positions which they are taken or deemed to have under such provisions of the SFO) or as recorded in the register of the Company required to be kept under Section 352 of the SFO, or which were required to be notified to the Company and the Stock Exchange pursuant to Rules 5.46 to 5.67 of the GEM Listing Rules, were as follows:

-Long position in the Company's shares
+Long position in the Company's share (the "Shares")

-Name of Director Capacity/Nature Number of shares held/ interested Percentage of shareholding Mr. Wong Seng Interest of a controlled corporation (Note 1) 450,000,000 75% Ms. Tan Seow Hong Interest of spouse (Note 2) 450,000,000 75%
+Name of Director Capacity/Nature Number of ordinary Shares held/interested Percentage of shareholding Mr. Wong Seng (Notes 2 and 3) Interest of controlled corporation 367,212,000 (L) (Note 1) 51.0% Mr. Wong Seng Personal Interest 708,000 0.1%